-- Standard sector exclusions which reduce the product's exposure to social and environmental controversies; - Consideration of the mandatory principal adverse impacts (PAIs) of these investments on sustainability factors.
+standard sector exclusions which reduce the product's exposure to social and environmental controversies;

-Principal adverse impacts are the most significant negative impacts of investment decisions on sustainability factors relating to environmental, social and employee matters, respect for human rights, anti-corruption and anti-bribery matters.
+impacts are the most significant negative impacts of investment decisions on sustainability factors relating to environmental, social and employee matters, respect for human rights, anti-corruption and anti-bribery matters.
+O consideration of the mandatory principal adverse impacts (PAIs) of these investments on sustainability factors.